BibleResearch/bibleresearch.github.io/src/content/posts/why-pray.md

 - Romans 16:25-27
 - Jude 24-25

+As Isaac Watts put it in his *Guide to Prayer*:

+> [W]e should express holy wonder and pleasure that the most high God who inhabits eternity, allows such contemptible and worthless beings as we to communicate with him.

 ## "... and to enjoy him forever"

 Not only does prayer bring glory to God, but it is also a means of grace to believers and a way that we can enjoy God.
 Here are three ways that prayer helps us enjoy God: